Can You Use a 401(k) as an SBA Loan Downpayment?

 The company itself must also be actively involved in a specific business, and cannot simply invest passively in another business or financial instrument.

-Typically, ROBS transactions can be completed in as little as 3 weeks, making them a great way to get down payment funds for businesses that need them fast.
+Typically, ROBS transactions can be completed in as few as 3 weeks, making them a great way to get down payment funds for businesses that need them fast.
 Plus, using tax-deferred retirement funds for business down payments helps borrowers maintain the amount of cash they have on hand for emergencies, working capital, and other expenses that may come up in the process of running a business.

 Related Questions